GilbertsHub/Images/README.md

 VulcanSalute_alternate.png - image format for weakminded software that can't handle .svg.

 This repositoy is subject to change as images evolve.

+For more on the Vulcan Salute visit https://en.wikipedia.org/wiki/Vulcan_salute